vaishu-shann/Bookmart/README.md

 5)Both Users and Admins can check the order details.

-6)Payment Gateway - Braintree is implemented.

-7)Conditional Rendering is used by the help of React.js
+6)Conditional Rendering is used by the help of React.js

-8)Website built in a user-friendly way.
+7)Website built in a user-friendly way.